The DCS shall sample each process state variable with an identifier, a time

 SWC-DCS-0027: Sequencing

-The DCS shall implement sequencing functions to allow to operate the from the sequencing tools.
+The DCS shall implement sequencing functions to allow to operate the from

 Note: the contents of the sequencer commands per DCS shall be defined.